MicrosoftDocs/azure-docs/articles/data-factory/data-flow-troubleshoot-guide.md

 - **Message**: Job aborted due to stage failure.
 Remote RPC client disassociated.
 Likely due to containers exceeding thresholds, or network issues.
 - **Cause**: Data flow activity run failed because of transient network issues or one node in spark cluster ran out of memory.
 - **Recommendation**: Use the following options to solve this problem:
   - Option-1: Use a powerful cluster (both drive and executor nodes have enough memory to handle big data) to run data flow pipelines with setting "Compute type" to "Memory optimized".
-The settings are shown in the picture below.
+The settings are shown in the following picture.

       :::image type="content" source="media/data-flow-troubleshoot-guide/configure-compute-type.png" alt-text="Screenshot that shows the configuration of Compute type.":::